-Some thoughts on investors collected from my experience and conversations with other founders!
+Some thoughts on investors collected from my experience and conversations with other founders.

 - Are very smart people and are connected to other smart people.

 - Really want to see you succeed, wether or not they invested in you.